-In the Homily of Charity there are the following passages.
-"What thing can we wish so good for us as the heavenly Father to reckon and take us for his children?
-And this shall we be sure of, saith Christ, if we love every man without exception.
-And if we do otherwise, saith He, we be no better than the Pharisees, Publicans, and Heathens, and shall have our reward with them, that is to be shut out from the number of God's chosen children, and from his everlasting inheritance in heaven."-And again, "He that beareth a good heart and mind, and useth well his tongue and deeds unto every man, friend or foe, he may know thereby that he hath charity.
-And then he is sure also that Almighty God taketh him for his dearly beloved son; as Saint John saith, hereby manifestly are known the children of God from the children of the devil; for whosoever doth not love his brother belongeth not unto God."
+In the Homily of Charity there are the following passages: "What thing can we wish so good for us as the heavenly Father to reckon and take us for His children?
+And this shall we be sure of, saith Christ, if we love every man with-out exception.
+And if we do otherwise, saith He, we be no better than the Pharisees, publicans, and heathens, and shall have our reward with them, that is to be shut out from the number of God's chosen children, and from His everlasting inheritance in heaven."-And again: "He that beareth a good heart and mind, and useth well his tongue and deeds unto every man, friend or foe, he may know thereby that he hath charity.
+And then he is sure also that Almighty God taketh him for His dearly-beloved son; as Saint John saith, hereby manifestly are known the children of God from the children of the devil; for whosoever doth not love his brother belongeth not unto God."

-In the Homily of Alms-deeds there is this passage, "God of his mercy and special favour towards them whom he hath appointed to everlasting salvation, hath so offered his grace especially, and they have so received it faithfully, that, although by reason of their sinful living outwardly they seemed before to have been the children of wrath and perdition,-yet now, the Spirit of God working mightily in them, unto obedience to God's will and commandments, they declare by their outward deeds and life, in the showing of mercy and charity-which cannot come but of the Spirit of God and his especial grace-that they are the undoubted children of God, appointed to everlasting life.
-And so, as by their wickedness and ungodly living they showed themselves, according to the judgment of men which follow the outward appearance, to be reprobates and castaways,-so now by their obedience unto God's holy will, and by their mercifulness and tender pity,-wherein they show themselves to be like unto God, who is the fountain and spring of all mercy-they declare openly and manifestly unto the sight of men that they are the sons of God, and elect of him unto salvation."
+In the Homily of Almsdeeds there is this passage: "God of His mercy and special favour towards then whom He hath appointed to everlasting salvation, hath so offered His grace especially, and they have so received it faithfully, that, although by reason of their sinful living outwardly they seemed before to have been the children of wrath and perdition,-yet now, the Spirit of God working mightily in them, unto obedience to God's will and commandments, they declare by their outward deeds and life, in the showing of mercy and charity-which cannot come but of the Spirit of God and His especial grace-that they are the 'undoubted children of God, appointed to everlasting life.
+And so, as by their wickedness and ungodly living they showed themselves, according to the judgment of men, which follow the outward appearance, to be reprobates and castaways, so now by their obedience unto God's holy will, and by their mercifulness and tender pity,-

+wherein they show themselves to be like unto God, who is the Fountain and Spring of all mercy,-they declare openly and manifestly unto the sight of men that they are the sons of God, and elect of Him unto salvation."